 If you stay in the Jacaranda cottage, you have a large kitchen where you can cook your own meals, and if you stay in one of the other rooms, you are welcome to use Helen and Nick’s kitchen.
 In the evening they sometimes cook for their guests.
 (They made me a wonderful stir-fry, which came with excellent wine and conversation until late at night.)
 For eating out there is a simple-fare taverna nearby, and in the coastal villages you will of course also find plenty of restaurants.

-Children from the age of 14 are very much welcome at Zakspitaki.
-The Jaracanda Cottage is most comfortable for families.
-It has a spacious living room, a large kitchen, a double bedroom and two single beds on a mezzanine level.
+Older children from the age of 14 on are welcome at Zakspitaki.
+The Jaracanda Cottage is suitable and most comfortable for a family of three.
+It has a spacious living room, a large kitchen, a double bedroom and a double bed on a mezzanine level.

 Zakspitaki is in a hillside hamlet, about 1,5 km from the coastal village of Loggos.
 It is a very quiet and beautiful location, with views of olive groves, greenery and the sea.
 You can walk down to the sea to go for a swim, but it’s a bit of exercise to come back up.

 If you come with your own car, you can take a ferry from Igoumenitsa (normally, there are two ferries a day, and the crossing takes one or two hours).
 If you come from abroad, you should fly to Corfu.
 There are several daily flights from Athens and in the summer there are also direct flights from abroad.
 There are several boats from Corfu to Paxos; Nick and Helen will assist you with your transfer and pick you up from the port on Paxos.